x6d8f4a/osprey/docs/workflows/docstrings.md

 - [ ] **Examples actually work** when copied and executed

 This approach ensures your documentation is thorough enough to be genuinely useful while remaining focused and practical for day-to-day development.

+## See Also

+- [ai-code-review.md](ai-code-review.md) — Review API consistency before writing docstrings
+- [pre-merge-cleanup.md](pre-merge-cleanup.md) — Ensure all new functions have docstrings
+- [comments.md](comments.md) — When to use inline comments vs docstrings